PingAuthorize

 Resolving issues with copying policy elements

 After upgrading from a version of PingAuthorize earlier than 10.1 and attempting to delete a copy of a Policy Editor element, that copy might persist in the UI and return an error when selected.
-To completely remove deleted copies from the Policy Editor, follow the steps in Resolving issues with deleting copies.
+To completely remove deleted copies from the Policy Editor, follow the steps in Deleting persistent copies.

 Upgrade considerations introduced in PingAuthorize 10.0